AuDigitalHealth/polecat/README.md

     CTPP, TPP, TPUU, MPP, MPUU or MP.
   * Status - Narrow the search to include only concepts with one of the selected statuses, i.e. Active, Inactive or Entered in Error.
-* Control visibility of each type of concept.
-Settings are remembered once set.
+* Download the results of an advanced search in TSV (tab-separated values) format.
 * Can be configured to point to any Medserve instance, see [Configuration](#configuration).
 * Can be configured to report errors to [Sentry](https://sentry.io).